phoebetwong/phoebetwong.github.io/resume.md

 ### Equal Citizens, Washington DC, Apr 2017 - Dec 2019
 *Finance Director, Apr 2019 - Dec 2019*<br>
 *Executive Director, Apr 2017 - Mar 2019*
--	Founded the nonprofit with Harvard Law Professor Lawrence Lessig to advance U.S. democracy reform with high-profile litigation, advocacy, and education projects — its “faithless electors” case received a ruling from the U.S. Supreme Court in 2020, and lawsuits challenging super PACs are being ruled by state courts.
+-	Founded the nonprofit organization with Harvard Law Professor Lawrence Lessig to advance U.S. democracy reform via high-profile litigation, advocacy, and education projects — its “faithless electors” case received a ruling from the U.S. Supreme Court in 2020.
-- Built partnerships with legal teams, consultants, and volunteers to deliver projects under tight budgets and timelines.
+- Built partnership networks with legal experts, social media consultants, and volunteers to deliver projects under tight budgets and timelines.
 - Developed fundraising and public relations strategies, and maintained IRS/legal compliance.
 <br>

 ### Joint Economic Committee of the United States Congress, Washington DC, May 2015 - Apr 2017
 *Senior Economist, Democratic Staff, Jun 2016 - Apr 2017*<br>
 *Economist, Democratic Staff, May 2015 - Jun 2016*
--	Advised Members of Congress and congressional staff on macroeconomic, fiscal, and monetary policy issues for congressional hearings and delegations.
+-	Advised Members of Congress and congressional staff on fiscal and monetary policy issues for congressional hearings and delegations, in consultation with top subject matter experts at the Federal Reserve, federal agencies, international organizations, academia, and think tanks.
--	Produced analytical reports on federal policies and legislative proposals; analyzed key U.S. and global macroeconomic indicators for periodic economic outlook.
+- Produced analytical reports on federal policies and legislative proposals.
 -	Prepared briefing materials and coordinated with expert witnesses for congressional hearings; wrote and edited speeches, hearing statements, press releases for the Ranking Member.
--	Maintained contacts with subject matter experts at the Federal Reserve Board, federal agencies, international organizations, academia, and think tanks.
 <br>

 ### The World Bank, Washington DC, Nov 2011 - May 2015